farukaplan/C-to-Assembly/README.md

 # C-to-Assembly

 Firstly, convert the given c code into asm-ready c code, then convert the asm-ready c code into assembly code.

+For execute these files, you should have Linux or WSL, and you should install gcc and nasm.
+The execution commands are in these files upmost line.

+Delete "//" in c files and delete ";" in asm files before typing the commands.